christianfitaram/LanguageTrendExplorer/README.md

 ---
 ## Extras

-  The `app.py` file in the root directory is API and endpoints configuration to get access to the data via HTTP request.
+The `app.py` file, located in the root directory of the project, serves as the entry point for the API layer.
+It is responsible for configuring and exposing RESTful endpoints that allow external clients to interact with the system via HTTP requests.
+Users can retrieve processed data through these endpoints, including classified articles, sentiment analysis results, top trending words, and trend predictions.
+The API is built using Flask - a lightweight web framework-, ensuring efficient and scalable access to the underlying data and analytics.

 ---

 ## 📦 Environment Variables (If Needed)